 I have qualms with the concept, but I’ll admit, they broadly fit the narrative: both arrived without much besides some savings, some familial and friendly connections, and some youthful hopes.
 They survived New York and New Jersey through the Carter and Reagan administrations.

-A lot gets said about the laziness of Millennials (I’ve even covered it a bit on this site) and how coddled we are after being told for years to “follow our dreams.”
-Funny enough, my father was pretty neutral on my dreams.
+A lot gets said about the laziness of millennials and how coddled we are after being told for years to “follow our dreams.”
+Funnily enough, my father was pretty neutral on my dreams.
 If I could do something with them, great, but what really mattered was security.

 4) Humility is essential.